In this section

 These organisations may be able to help.
 They don’t give legal advice.

-Australian Communications Consumer Action Network (ACCAN) aims to empower consumers and produces information sheets on common consumer concerns.
+Australian Communications Consumer Action Network (ACCAN) aims to empower consumers and has information sheets on common consumer concerns.

-Communications Alliance is the industry body for telecommunications providers, and they aim to improve standards in the industry.
+Communications Alliance is the industry body aiming to improve standards for telecommunications providers.
 Visit their website for more information about Mobile Premium Services.

 Australian Communications and Media Authority is the federal government regulator of telecommunications.

-National Broadbank Network has information online to help you to choose a broadband provider and contract.
+National Broadbank Network has online information helping to choose a broadband provider and contract.

-Do Not Call Register is where you can register your details to stop telemarketers calling you.
-Registration is free and valid for 8 years.
+Do Not Call Register is a free service to stop telemarketers contacting you.
+Registration is valid for 8 years.

 ASTRA is the industry body for pay TV subscription services and has a code of practice for how members handle complaints and customer service.